LincolnVS/lincolnvs/README.md

 - One of the Brazilian Portuguese translators of [shapez.io](https://github.com/tobspr/shapez.io) and [Unciv - Civ V for Android (+Desktop)](https://github.com/yairm210/Unciv).

 ### Research papers I worked at:
-- Main author of "Towards Explainable Deep Reinforcement Learning for Traffic Signal Control" (accepted - publication pending)
+- Main author of "Towards Explainable Deep Reinforcement Learning for Traffic Signal Control" In: [LatinX in AI Workshop @ ICML 2021](https://research.latinxinai.org/papers/icml/2021/pdf/paper_26.pdf)
 - Co-author of "FastIoT: an efficient and very fast compression model for displaying a huge volume of IoT data in web environments" @ IJGUC.
 DOI: [10.1504/IJGUC.2021.10041927](https://www.doi.org/10.1504/IJGUC.2021.10041927)
-- Co-author of "Anticipating faults by predicting non-linearity of environment variables with neural networks: a case study in semiconductor manufacturing" (accepted - publication pending)
+- Co-author of "Anticipating faults by predicting non-linearity of environment variables with neural networks: a case study in semiconductor manufacturing" In: [LatinX in AI Workshop @ ICML 2021](https://research.latinxinai.org/papers/icml/2021/pdf/paper_27.pdf)
 - Main author of "Above-ground biomass wheat estimation: deep learning with UAV-based RGB images" (submitted - pending acceptance)

 > Be nice!